 - Who is this for: Online Instructors

-- What is required: A Desire2Learn course, your CRN, and important syllabus information to share with students
+- What is required: A D2L course, your CRN, and important syllabus information to share with students

-If you teach a WEB course, make sure you update your course information page so that students know about any requirements for your course.
-Make sure you include textbook information, any required software, and include a brief intro to the course.
+If you teach a WEB course, make sure you update your course details pages so that students know about any requirements for your course.
+Make sure you include any proctoring or in-person requirements, any required software, and include a brief intro to the course.